Travelling with food allergy

 Travel Planning – The Basics

-• Get some travel cards that translate your allergy information into the local language.
-Translated allergy information is available here
+- Get some travel cards that translate your allergy information into the local language.
+Allergy & Anaphylaxis Australia now have Chef Cards available in different languages.

 Travel with a partner or friend